 Regarding direct costs, a 2010 UK study by Oxera Consultants looked at the costs brokers incur in using the trading platforms, central counterparties (CCP) and central securities depositories (CSD) for order book trading and post-trading in UK equities.
-Since the MiFID legislation, there has been a rapid growth of both trading channels (e.g. London Stock Exchange, BATS Chi-X Europe, Turquoise) and trade clearing venues (e.g. LCH.Clearnet, EMCF, EuroCCP).
+Since the Markets in Financial Instruments Directive (MiFID) II legislation, there has been a rapid growth of both trading channels (e.g. London Stock Exchange, BATS Chi-X Europe, Turquoise) and trade clearing venues (e.g. LCH.Clearnet, EMCF, Europe).
 The study focused on a subset of providers and excludes custody costs.
 It is meant to represent the costs of a large UK broker.
 The study finds that transactions via the London Stock Exchange/LCH.Clearnet/EUI channel incur 83% of costs via trading and 17% at the post-trading level.
 The breakdown in pence per transaction is: